jeetdogra/QA-Tech-Challenge/README.md

   1. check if its valid and
   2. if valid, parses and evaluates it and
   3. prints the outcome to console

+Note: JDK version 1.8.0_45 was used to run the application